tbasaklar/PDMORL-Preference-Driven-Multi-Objective-Reinforcement-Learning-Algorithm/README.md

 conda env create -f environment.yml
 ```

-If you prefer to do it manually, you could just simply open the `environment.yml` in editor to install packages using `pip`.
+If you prefer to do it manually, you could just simply open the `environment.yml` in the editor to install packages using `pip`.

 You still need to satisfy the Prerequisites.
-For example, to install pytorch 1.8.1 with cuda 11.1 toolkit, simply run the following command
+For example, to install pytorch 1.8.1 with the cuda 11.1 toolkit, simply run the following command
 ```
 pip install torch==1.8.1+cu111 torchvision==0.9.1+cu111 torchaudio==0.8.1 -f https://download.pytorch.org/whl/torch_stable.html
 ```

 ## Repo Details

-All training and evaluation related codes are in the folder `PD-MORL`.
+All training and evaluation-related codes are in the folder `PD-MORL`.
 We also provide some common utilities and environments in the `lib` folder.
 We follow a similar structure to [PTAN](<https://github.com/Shmuma/ptan>) in our codebase for readibility and simplicity.

 #### MORL Benchmarks
 We evaluate PD-MORL's performance on two commonly used discrete MORL benchmarks: Deep Sea Treasure and Fruit Tree Navigation.
 For these benchmarks, we use the implementation of [1](<https://github.com/RunzheYang/MORL>).
 We also evaluate its performance on multi-objective continuous control tasks such as MO-Walker2d-v2, MO-HalfCheetah-v2, MO-Ant-v2, MO-Swimmer-v2, and MO-Hopper-v2.
 For these benchmarks, we use the implementation of [2](<https://github.com/mit-gfx/PGMORL>).

-The code for the environments code can be found in `lib/utilities/morl/moenvs` folder.
+The code for the environments can be found in `lib/utilities/morl/moenvs` folder.
 You should register these environments as a gym environment by:

 ```
 cd ../lib/utilities/morl/MOEnvs
 pip install -e .
 ```

-Additionally, you need to comment out the following line 21 in this gym script `home/[user_id]/.conda/envs/[env_name]/lib/python[version]/site-packages/gym/wrappers/time_limit.py`:
+Additionally, if needed, you may comment out the following line 21 in this gym script `home/[user_id]/.conda/envs/[env_name]/lib/python[version]/site-packages/gym/wrappers/time_limit.py`:
 ```
 # info["TimeLimit.truncated"] = not done
 ```